 AINRC leader welcomes action plan on agriculture in Budget

-Former Puducherry chief minister N Rangaswamy on Sunday welcomed the "elaborate 16-point action plan" announced in the budget presented by Finance Minister Nirmala Sitharaman.
-The Leader of the Opposition in a release said the 16-point plan aims at doubling farmer's income and allocation of funds for the promotion of agriculture and its allied activities such as rural development.
+Former Chief Minister of Puducherry and Leader of the Opposition N Rangasamy (AINRC) on Sunday welcomed the "elaborate 16-point action plan" announced in the budget Finance Minister Nirmala Sitharaman presented in Parliament.
+In a press release here, he said the 16-point plan aims at doubling farmers income and allocation of funds for promotion of agriculture and its allied activities such as rural development would go a long way in enriching income of the ryots.

-The action plan will go a long way in enriching the income of the ryots, Rangaswamy, who heads the AINRC, said.
-In a statement, BJP Puducherry chief V Saminathan hailed the budget, describing it as a historic document aiming to bring all-round development in the agriculture sector.
+In a statement, president of the Puducherry unit of the Bharatiya Janata party (BJP) V Saminathan, MLA, hailing the budget, described it as a historic document aiming at allround development of agriculture and other sectors.
+He welcomed the fillip given to promote solar power sector.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)